2012 Daytona 500: Race

 The race, broadcast live on television in the United States by Fox and by TSN2 in Canada, was due to start at 1:00 pm.
 EST, but heavy rain prompted NASCAR officials to delay it until the afternoon of February 27, making it the first Daytona 500 to be postponed; because of this, wrestler John Cena, who was supposed to wave the green flag, was in Portland for a WWE commitment.
 Further rain fell during February 27, delaying the race until 7:02 pm.
-EST, making it the first race to start in primetime.
+EST, making it the first race to start in primetime and to avoid more morning and afternoon rain.
+Smaller rear spoilers, bigger restrictor plates and a gripper track surface following day-long rain and cooler conditions were expected to make the race quicker.
 Commentary was provided by Mike Joy, with analysis given by retired driver Darrell Waltrip and former crew chief Larry McReynolds.
 Pastor Sonny Gallman of Central Baptist Church, Daytona, began the pre-race ceremonies with the invocation.
 Daytona Beach resident Melisa TenBroeck performed the U.S. national anthem, and Wood Brothers Racing co-founder Leonard Wood gave the command for the drivers to start their engines.
 During the pace laps, Patrick, Menard, Montoya and Gilliland moved to the back of the grid because they had switched to their backup cars; Kurt Busch did the same because he had changed his car's engine.
 Kahne did not move to the rear because he changed to his backup car before the Gatorade Duels.

 Weather conditions at the start were cloudy with the air temperature at 69 F. Biffle accelerated from the start line quicker than his teammate Edwards, leading him at the first turn.
 At the start of lap two a five car crash was triggered by Sadler making contact with Johnson in the tri-oval; Johnson's car spun sideways and caught those of Patrick, Kurt Busch, Ragan and Bayne.
 The incident triggered the first caution of the race and the pace car.
 Johnson and Ragan were forced to retire but Patrick, Bayne and Kurt Busch drove back to their garages for repairs.
 None of the drivers who were involved in the accident sustained injuries.
 The race restarted on lap eight, with Biffle leading Kenseth and Edwards.
 On the eleventh lap, Smith took the lead; one lap later Biffle moved back into the lead in turn three with aid from teammate Edwards.